Andy-Mod/flight_bot/README.md

 # flight_bot
-A telegram that helps you get your flight reservation done.
+A telegram bot that helps you get your flight reservation done.